-Dr. Sandra Janashak Cadena is the President of the APNA-Florida Chapter.
-She is currently a tenured Professor at the Universidad El Bosque in Bogota, Colombia and a contributing faculty member of the Graduate Program of Walden University, bringing a wealth of teaching, research and clinical practice experiences that enrich her teaching perspective.
-As an educator at other universities, Dr. Cadena has spoken to national and international audiences on mental health issues affecting disenfranchised populations.
+Dr. Sandra Janashak Cadena is the immediate Past President of the APNA-Florida Chapter.
+She is currently a tenured Professor at the Universidad El Bosque in Bogota, Colombia and a contributing faculty member of the Graduate Program of Walden University and a clinical professor at the University of Florida.
+She brings a wealth of mentoring, research and clinical practice experiences that enrich her teaching perspective.
+As an educator at several universities, Dr. Cadena has spoken to national and international audiences on mental health issues affecting disenfranchised populations.
 Her former position as Director of Global Health Programs provided Dr. Cadena with opportunities to integrate cultural aspects of health care delivery into multiple graduate and undergraduate nursing courses.
 Dr. Cadena was a Fulbright Senior Scholar for 2008-2012.
 She is currently an Ambassador for the Fulbright Commission office of Colombia, South America.

 Dr. Cadena is actively involved on state, national and international levels in promoting mental health issues for persons with severe and persistent mental illness.
 Dr. Cadena participates in the development of legislative agendas and advocates for mental health issues affecting citizens throughout the world.